frankshearar/Home/[Spec]-MSBuild-restore-target.md

 | project.generated.targets | References to msbuild targets contained in packages |
 | project.generated.props | References to msbuild props contained in packages |

+### Multiple asset files per project

+project.assets.json will be placed in the intermediate folder for a specific target framework.
+Instead of containing all combinations of frameworks and RIDs it will contain a single framework.

+The restore task will read target frameworks from the project file and then restore for all frameworks.

+RIDs will be passed into msbuild, these will then flow through to NuGet restore and will create additional runtime graphs in the assets file.

 ## .dg file format